kimberkay/PlantSwap.Solution/CapstoneREADMECopy.md

 9:30 - 10:00 edit and create content in google sheet to get API ready to upload to Azure

+10:30 - 11:00 edit and create content in google sheet

 <!--
 const swapReveal = (results) => {